-1.2.
-Council Resolutions
+1.2 Council Resolutions

-On 28 May 2021 the Council of Greater Giyani Local Municipality have a virtual meeting to consider the approved budget of the municipality for the financial year 2021/22.
+On 31 March 2023 the Council of Greater Giyani Local Municipality met at Giyani Community Hall to consider the draft budget of the municipality for the financial year 2023/24.
 The Council approved and adopted the following resolutions:

 - 1. The Council of Greater Giyani Local Municipality, acting in terms of section 24 of the Municipal Finance Management Act, (Act 56 of 2003) approves and adopts: - 1.1.
-The annual budget of the municipality for the financial year 2021/22 and the multi-year and single-year capital appropriations as set out in the following tables: - 1.1.1.
-Budgeted Financial Performance (revenue and expenditure by standard classification) as contained in Table A2; - 1.1.2.
-Budgeted Financial Performance (revenue and expenditure by municipal vote) as contained in Table A3: - 1.1.3.
-Budgeted Financial Performance (revenue by source and expenditure by type) as contained in Table A4; and - 1.1.4.
-Multi-year and single-year capital appropriations by municipal vote and standard classification and associated funding by source as contained in Table A5. - 1.2.
-The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following tables: - 1.2.1.
-Budgeted Financial Position as contained in Table A6; - 1.2.2.
-Budgeted Cash Flows as contained in Table A7; - 1.2.3.
-Cash backed reserves and accumulated surplus reconciliation as contained in Table A8: - 1.2.4.
-Asset management as contained in Table A9; and - 1.2.5.
-Basic service delivery measurement as contained in Table A10. - 2.
-The Council of Greater Giyani Local Municipality, acting in terms of section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2021: - 2.1. the tariff structure of municipal services as set out in Annexure A. - 3.
+The annual budget of the municipality for the financial year 2023/24 and the multi-year and single-year capital appropriations as set out in the following tables: - 1.1.1.
+Budgeted Financial Performance (revenue and expenditure by standard classification) as contained in Table 18. - 1.1.2.
+Budgeted Financial Performance (revenue and expenditure by municipal vote) as contained in Table 19. - 1.1.3.
+Budgeted Financial Performance (revenue by source and expenditure by type) as contained in Table 21; and - 1.1.4.
+Multi-year and single-year capital appropriations by municipal vote and standard classification and associated funding by source as contained in Table 22. - 1.2.
+The financial position, cash flow budget, cash-backed reserve/accumulated surplus, asset management and basic service delivery targets are approved as set out in the following sheets: - 1.2.1.
+Budgeted Financial Position as contained in sheet A6-finpos. - 1.2.2.
+Budgeted Cash Flows as contained in sheet A7 C flow. - 1.2.3.
+Cash backed reserves and accumulated surplus reconciliation as contained in sheet A8 Res recon. - 1.2.4.
+Asset management as contained in sheet A9 Asset; and - 1.2.5.
+Basic service delivery measurement as contained in sheet A10 Ser del. - 2.
+The Council of Greater Giyani Local Municipality, acting in terms of section 75A of the Local Government: Municipal Systems Act (Act 32 of 2000) approves and adopts with effect from 1 July 2023: - 2.1. the tariff structure of municipal services as set out in Annexure A. - 3.
 To give proper effect to the municipality's annual budget, the Council of Greater Giyani Local Municipality approves: - 3.1.
 That cash backing is implemented through the utilisation of a portion of the revenue generated from property rates to ensure that all capital reserves and provisions, unspent long-term loans and unspent conditional grants are cash backed as required in terms of the municipality's funding and reserves policy as prescribed by section 8 of the Municipal Budget and Reporting Regulations.